 I like to spend a significant amount of time in the guest room.
 Sometimes guests room can become dumping grounds for extra furniture, clothes, or even you use it as a craft room half the time.
 It would be a good idea to take anything that does not belong in there and clear it out.
 Add freshly washed sheets, vacuum and clean the floors, and open the window for some fresh air.
 Dust all the furniture, wipe down all surfaces, and rearrange the furniture.

 There is a youtuber I follow who would create “welcome baskets” for her friend who came to visit.
 I thought this was such a great idea!
 You can include anything in this basket, but my personal favourite items are a bottle of water, sheet masks, a sleep eye mask, a headband for face washing, a magazine, tea packets, and a hand towel.
 I do this for my girlfriends who visit from out of town, and they love having little goodies to pick from and use.

 The Wi-Fi Password

 In today’s world, everyone needs internet access, which of course means that your guest will need your wifi connection.
-You can be casual and just tell them in person or write it on a post it note.
+You can be casual and tell them in person or write it on a post-it note.
 However, if you would like to go the extra mile, create a cute sign that says ‘Wifi’ with the network name and connection.
-Then print it out, place it in a cute frame, and have it on the bedside table or on a shelf.
+Then print it out, place it in a cute frame, and have it on the bedside table or a shelf.

 Empty Closet, Dresser, and Spare Hangers